ispeters/async_scope/asyncscope.md

      - if the copied association is engaged then copy the wrapped sender from the source into the destination _`nest-data`_; the destination nest-sender is associated
      - otherwise, the destination nest-sender is unassociated

+_Note_: copying an associated nest-sender may produce an unassociated nest-sender however this observable difference is not a salient property of the nest-sender.
+A nest-sender is similar to a stateful `std::function<T()>` for some `T`; it is expected that invoking a copy of such an object may produce a different result than invoking the original.

 When a nest-sender has a copy constructor, it provides the Strong Exception Guarantee.